Film review: The Adventures of Tintin: The Secret of the Unicorn (2011), directed by Steven Spielberg

 When we came out of the cinema, I couldn’t help gushing over how incredible it was as a film, even though the names were all wrong and Haddock didn’t shout “bomber och granater!” and so on.
 If you want an adventure film worthy of vintage Steven Spielberg, you get it.
 The Secret of the Unicorn is awesome.

-Afterwards, when I was looking something up on Wikipedia, I realised what the Squeeze had heard a colleague mention – that they had bastardised the books.
+Afterwards, when I was looking something up on Wikipedia, I realised what Mr T had heard a colleague mention – that they had bastardised the books.
 From what I’ve gathered, instead of the nefarious Sakharine, the books have a couple of brothers who want to steal the model ship.
 Tintin already knows Haddock, and in fact, he’s buying him the ship as a present!
 To have them introduced the way they are in the film, they’ve borrowed a part of the plot of The Crab with the Golden Claws.

 They never go on a treasure hunt in a submarine made to look like a shark, and as I’ve already mentioned, the professor isn’t even in this film.
 So if I get this right, they’ve taken part of the back story for Haddock’s ancestor and then skipped straight to the end.
 It’s peculiar, to say the least, but if it was at least a decade since last time you read the book, you probably won’t notice it too much.
 I didn’t.
-At least this has made me want to revisit the books (living in the UK isn’t going to get me the stories in Swedish though, unfortunately, so I guess I’ll have to settle for reading about Marlinspike Hall …) and some years ago, I bought a box set of the Tintin cartoons for the Squeeze as a Christmas present, so they’re definitely heading for a watch!
+At least this has made me want to revisit the books (living in the UK isn’t going to get me the stories in Swedish though, unfortunately, so I guess I’ll have to settle for reading about Marlinspike Hall …) and some years ago, I bought a box set of the Tintin cartoons for Mr T as a Christmas present, so they’re definitely heading for a watch!

 So yes, it doesn’t follow the books, but it sure is great to see these guys on screen, especially in such a beautiful animation style.
 Motion capture works, and the drawing style is definitely a tribute to Hergé – and there are other things in the film that do that as well.